Disability & Sexuality

 • control decisions which affect their sexual health and relationships.

-The key to building sexual health with people living with a disability is to communicate openly about rights and responsibilities in relation to private body parts, sexual feelings and behaviours, healthy relationships, respect for boundaries, diversity and the law.
+The key to building sexual health and relationship wellbeing with people living with a disability (and with all people!) is to communicate openly about rights and responsibilities in relation to our bodies, sexual feelings and behaviours, healthy relationships, respect for boundaries, diversity and the law.

-SHINE SA strives to improve access to sexual health and healthy relationships for people living with a disability by building capacity in professionals, support workers and next-of-kin.
+SHINE SA works to improve access to sexual health and healthy relationships for people with disabilities by helping professionals—focusing on educators and school staff—to develop the skills and knowledge they need through training and access to resources.

-A range of SHINE SA’s services relevant for people with a disability and their allies are listed below.
+A range of SHINE SA’s services and resources relevant for people with a disability and their allies are listed below.

-SHINE SA aims to provide access to clinical sexual health services for anyone with a disability.
-Services offered include:
+SHINE SA aims to ensure our clinical services are as accessible as possible for people with a disability.

 • contraception services, pregnancy testing, counselling and referral